bforbesc/the-data-scientist-compendium/README.md

-# the-data-scientist-compendium
+# The Data Scientist Compendium
-I hands-on compendium of everything data science I have came across
+I hands-on compendium of everything (I have came across) data science